uol-eps-mech-idro/adc6click/README.md

 This device has many features and is very configurable.
 This makes it "interesting" to program.

+When reading data from the AD7124, there is only one data register.
+This means that we only need one queue for the data being read.
+The values being read need to be in time order.

 Wrote voltmeter.py to provide basic user interface to the AD7124 class.
 Using this to develop the continuous read.

+unittest.py now demonstrates reading of multiple channels using threads.

 #### Phase 1